 Yes, Aquaphor seemed to be the answer for absolutely everything related to the skin in pediatrics.
 But what is in Aquaphor?
 Here’s a look at the ingredients list of Aquaphor, and a list of all the different things you can do with Aquaphor!

 Aquaphor is mostly petrolatum, which explains why the lotion is so greasy.
 While a lot of people try to avoid petrolatum because it is derived from petroleum, this mix of hydrocarbons is the gold standard for an occlusive, noncomedogenic moisturizer.
 Petrolatum also acts as an emollient (read more about types of moisturizers).
 Petrolatum’s occlusive property that helps hold moisture in the skin also forms a barrier over the skin.
-This barrier won’t heal anything, but it can protect the skin from allergans and irritants, letting it heal without irritation.
+This barrier won’t heal anything, but it can protect the skin from allergens and irritants, letting it heal without irritation.
 Allergy to petrolatum is so rare that it gets reported in the medical literature.

 Let’s take a quick look at the other ingredients.